Music and Performing Arts

 The Harbor School Library contains a wonderful collection of over 7,000 books which can be enjoyed by children from Preschool age through 2nd Grade.
 Starting in Junior Kindergarten, children may select and check out books from the Library.
 Teachers are also welcome to utilize the school library to supplement the materials in their classrooms.

-Each class meets with the librarian once a week to hear stories and to discuss the care and selection of books.
-The librarian teaches a continuum of library skills that begin with listening and discussion skills and progresses to more sophisticated knowledge of book classification and use of reference resources.
+Each class visits the library once a week to hear stories and to discuss the care and selection of books.
+They learn a continuum of library skills that begin with listening and discussion skills and progresses to more sophisticated knowledge of book classification and use of reference resources.
 The library curriculum includes author studies, illustrator studies, and thematic units.

 The Harbor School physical education curriculum is taught and supervised by a Physical Education specialist.
 Students participate in an organized program to build gross motor skills, cooperative play, and team-building in a non-competitive atmosphere.
 Physical fitness, strength, flexibility, and endurance are a focus as children grow older.
 Good sportsmanship, decision making, perseverance, and issues of health and safety are important components of the program.
 Whether inside or out-of-doors, Harbor children build self-confidence, good judgment, and leadership skills at all levels.